 - Liberty Fleet - 617-742-0333

 - Mass Bay Lines - 617-542-8000

 If you're staying in a Boston hotel for July 4th, keep in mind that several offer spectacular views - although you need to request a room with a river view on a higher floor when making your reservations, and confirm the view.
 Public spaces in many of these hotels may also offer terrific views.

-In regard to the possibility of a last-minute cancellation of the show due to weather conditions, a spokesperson for Boston 4th Productions, coordinator of the show, has been quoted as saying, "We will consult with our weather forecasters and a team of public safety officials before any decision is made.. . . .
+In regard to the possibility of a last-minute cancellation of the show due to weather conditions, a spokesperson for the show has been quoted as saying, "We will consult with our weather forecasters and a team of public safety officials before any decision is made.. . . .
 As always, the main thing is public safety.
 We are not going to endanger the public.”

 As anyone from Boston or elsewhere in New England knows, our July weather can be tricky...cloudless blue skies one moment can morph into a dramatic thunderstorm the next.